Hot water has become an essential part of daily life. Without it, especially during the colder months, it can be a pain to get through the day.

 On average, water heaters can last from 8 to 12 years.
 However, it’s not a good idea to try and push it’s usage father than that, as you’ll likely begin to experience problems that have never been an issue.
 If you’re experiencing rusting, bad heating elements or a pilot light that refuses to stay on, then it’s time to get a new heater, possibly one that’s more energy-efficient to save you some money.

 At Worry Free Plumbing, we handle both emergency and non-emergency plumbing issues 24/7.
 Servicing Edmonton, St. Albert, Spruce Grove, and Sherwood Park, we’re some of the best plumbers in Alberta.
-With services that include plumbing repair, heating repair, sewage and drainage, hot water tanks, sump pumps and more, as well as prompt, clean and thorough service from our expert plumbers, call or visit our website for more information.
+With services that include plumbing repair, heating repair, sewage and drainage, hot water tanks, sump pumps and more, as well as prompt, clean and thorough service from our expert plumbers, call for more information.